clayball/sensors/README.md

 Sensors
 =======

+The following was the inspiration for this project.

 One of our darknet sensors receives over one hundred probes on port 0/UDP.
 To better understand what this traffic is and where it's coming from, I decided to add a sensor to see if I can find out more information.
 This is the approach I took.
 Minor tweaks will likely be necessary.

 I need a sensor that listens to UDP requests on port 0.
 So, what is port 0 all about anyway?
 The first placed I looked is /etc/services which references IANA for all port assignments.
 Port 0 is not listed in /etc/services.
 This is because port 0 TCP/UDP is reserved.